· Browns Park

 Habitat: Ponderosa Forest, Pinyon-Juniper Forest

 Directions: Douglas Mountain is reached by traveling on Highway 318 west of Maybell until reaching County Road 12 (Langley Draw).
-Travel west on CR 12 until it intersects with CR 10.
+Travel west on CR 12 until it intersects with CR 10 (Douglas Mountain Blvd).
 Turn south on CR 10 past the small hamlet of Greystone to the intersection of CR 10 and CR 116.
-Turn west on CR 116 and explore the various habitats on the mountain.
+Turn west to continue on Douglas Mountain Blvd and explore the various habitats on the mountain.
 Be aware that there are extensive tracts of private property on Douglas Mountain.

 Delorme: 12 D1-D2